Moon-Diva/Utility-Tools-Hub/README.md

 Planned improvements for the project include:

 * Drag and drop file upload
-* OCR-based text recognition
+* OCR based text recognition
 * Batch image processing
 * Additional export formats
 * User customization options
 * Better mobile optimization
-Utility Tools Hub was developed as a practical multi-tool web application focused on speed, accessibility, and browser-side processing.
+Utility Tools Hub was developed as a practical multi tool web application focused on speed, accessibility, and browser side processing.
 The project demonstrates how frontend technologies can be combined to create a functional and responsive utility platform without relying on backend infrastructure.